Matt1504/stock-portfolio-backend/README.md

 # Stock Portfolio Backend

 ## Overview
-This project is the code that runs the backend server for our front end Stock Portfolio application.
+This project is the code that runs the backend server for our Stock Portfolio application.
 It connects to a MongoDB database that stores our data.
 API requests are using GraphQL and handled with Graphene-Python.
 The web server application is hosted using Flask.

 ## Getting started
 Set up Mongo DB [account](https://www.mongodb.com/cloud/atlas/register)